Cell as Point: One-Stage Framework for Efficient Cell Tracking: Experiments and Results

 \section{Experiments and Results}

-We conducted experiments to demonstrate the high efficacy and efficiency of CAP, our end-to-end, one-stage framework for cell tracking.
-Despite requiring minimal inference time and eliminating the need for additional segmentation masks, CAP achieves promising performance.
+We conducted extensive experiments to demonstrate the high efficacy and efficiency of CAP, our end-to-end, one-stage framework for cell tracking.
+CAP maintains the promising performance, despite requiring minimal inference time and eliminating the need for additional annotations.
 Additionally, we perform comprehensive ablation studies to assess the effectiveness of individual CAP components.